 Located at 25400 West Eight Mile Road in Southfield, Michigan, the company now occupies its fourth change of location due to continuing growth over the years.
 This Southfield location houses our state of the art 24/7 dispatch facility, which accepts over 500 calls each day.
 Other technological advancements include the implementation of electronic patient care reporting (ePCR) which allows EMS providers to use handheld devices to accurately and securely record patient data at the scene of the emergency or routine transport.

 Over the past thirty-seven years, Community EMS has developed a number of mutually rewarding relationships with other health care systems, municipalities, and ancillary providers.

-Community EMS has provided staff and vehicles for such national disasters as Hurricanes Ike, Rita, Katrina, and Sandy, and has engaged in county wide emergency preparedness plans and agreements.
+Community EMS has provided staff and vehicles for such national disasters as Hurricanes Ike, Rita, Katrina, Sandy, Florence, Harvey, Erma, California Wild Fires, COVID-19, FEMA REDS Response and has engaged in county wide emergency preparedness plans and agreements.
 To support its continued growth, Community EMS has created subsidiaries to manage critical, yet specialized tasks.
 These are the Life Support Training Institute (LSTI), CEMTECH, and Parastar.